Snow-Gremlin/PetiteParser/PetiteParser/PetiteParser/Documentation/Parser.md

 ### Prompts

-A unique feature of PetiteParser is the ability to add propts into the grammar.
+A unique feature of PetiteParser is the ability to add prompts into the grammar.
-Prompts will not effect how rules are choosen by the parser at all.
+Prompts will not effect how rules are chosen by the parser at all.
 The parser tree returned from a successful parse can be difficult to use when compiling or interpreting the input.
 By placing prompts in the grammar the parser tree can be used to call a set of methods for each prompt by name.